-Experimental design - To determine how foraging bees respond to floral occupants, predator and competitor presence were manipulated in the two blocks of sunflowers and observations of paired occupied and unoccupied flowers recorded simultaneously.
+Experimental design To determine how foraging bees responded to floral occupants, we manipulated predator (ambush bug) and competitor (soldier beetle) presence in the two blocks of sunflowers.
 We implemented a blocked, matched-pair design with paired observations of occupied and unoccupied flowers on three consecutive days.
-Starting in the northeastern corner of each block, we assigned identification numbers to 20 undamaged, recently opened blooms that were accessible for filming.
-We then randomly assigned treatments to these flowers such that 10 flowers in each block received occupants, and 10 were controls with no occupants (Figure 2).
-Treated and control flowers were the same throughout the three day experiment, unless flowers were damaged in some way.
-Each day, occupied and unoccupied flowers were randomly paired for observation.
-Pairs were observed in the order of their random draw positions for 10 minutes (Figure 2).
-Observations were recorded using high definition digital single lens reflex cameras placed 40 cm from blooms and recording at 30 frames per second with a resolution of 1920×1080 pixels.
-Using digital recordings allowed for frame-by-frame analysis of visits with a temporal resolution of 0.03 seconds.
-Observations began at 07:40 and finished when all pairs in both blocks had been observed (about four hours).
-This means that flower occupants that did not leave were in place for a minimum of four hours per day.
+Pairing enabled us to control for phenology of flowers, display size, and daily visitor activity, while blocking enabled us to account for variation between the two flowerbeds.
+Starting in the northeastern corner of each block, we assigned identification numbers to 20 undamaged, recently opened inflorescences (hereafter flowers) that were accessible for filming, and randomly assigned each to one of two treatments: occupied or control.
+This resulted in 10 flowers in each block receiving occupants and 10 left as unoccupied controls (Figure 2).
+Individual pairs of occupied and control flowers were the same throughout the three day experiment, unless flowers were damaged in some way.

+Different rounds of experimental observations were conducted for competitors and predators to reduce potential confounding effects between predatory and competitive interactions.
+The first round for ambush bug occupied flowers (predator present) was conducted from August 15th to 17th and the second for soldier beetle occupied flowers (competitor present) was conducted from September 5th to 7th.
+We collected 75 individual ambush bugs and 60 individual soldier beetles from patches of sunflowers growing on roadside edges in agricultural areas near Boulder, Colorado.
+Each insect was stored in an individual container inside of a growth chamber (Percival LLVL) maintained at 25˚C during the day and 20˚C at night with a 14-hour day length.

-Two different experiments were run; the first was from August 15th to 17th for ambush bug occupied flowers and the second from September 5th to the 7th for soldier beetle occupied flowers.
-At the start of each day, any arthropods greater than 1mm were removed from flowers and flowers were inspected for damage; if a flower were damaged or senescing, we used another flower on the same plant.
-After the inspection, floral occupants were placed on flowers and recording began.
+At the start of each observation day, any arthropods greater than 1mm were removed from flowers and flowers were inspected for damage; if a flower was damaged or senescing, we used another flower on the same plant.
+After the inspection, floral occupants (either a single ambush bug or soldier beetle) were placed on flowers and recording began.
 If an occupant left the flower, it was replaced and the trial was continued.
 If an occupant left undetected, any data collected after the occupant left were not included in analyses.

-To evaluate bee foraging responses to cryptic predators, we placed ambush bugs on designated blooms.
-We collected 75 individual ambush bugs from patches of sunflowers growing on roadside edges in agricultural areas near Boulder, Colorado, before the experimental trials began.
-After collection, each ambush bug was stored in an individual container at 20℃ inside of a growth chamber (Percival LLVL) maintained at 25˚C during the day and 20˚C at night with a 14-hour daylength.
-Ambush bugs were re-collected from flowers at the end of each day of trials and placed in the growth chamber over-night for possible use the next day.

-To evaluate bee foraging responses to obvious competitors, we placed soldier beetles on blooms.
-We collected 60 individuals from patches of sunflowers growing on roadside edges in agricultural areas near Boulder, Colorado, before the experimental trials began.
-After collection, each soldier beetle was stored in an individual container at 20℃ inside a growth chamber under the same conditions described above.
-Solider beetles were re-collected from flowers at the end of each day of trials and placed in the growth chamber over-night for possible use the next day.
+At the end of the observation period, all occupants were re-collected from flowers and replaced in the growth chamber over-night for possible use the next day.